Right Heart Catheterization with Heart Tissue Biopsy

 There may be other risks, depending on your specific medical condition.
 Be sure to

 discuss any concerns with your healthcare provider before the procedure.

 How do I get ready for a right heart catheterization with heart tissue biopsy?

-- If you are pregnant or suspect you may be pregnant, you should notify your healthcare provider.
+- If you are pregnant or think you could be, you should tell your healthcare provider.

-- Notify your healthcare provider if you have a pacemaker or an implantable defibrillator.
+- Tell your healthcare provider if you have a pacemaker, an implantable defibrillator,

-- You may be asked not to eat or drink anything after midnight or within eight hours before the procedure.
+- You may be asked not to eat or drink anything after midnight or within 8 hours before

 Based on your medical condition, your doctor may request other specific preparation.